-Sometimes, a workplace violence restraining order is necessary to ensure a safe environment for employees.
+Sometimes, workplace violence restraining orders are necessary to ensure a safe environment for employees.
 A court can issue a civil harassment restraining order if an employer provides reasonable evidence that an employee has suffered illegal violence or there is a credible threat of violence.
 This could mean assault, battery, or stalking, but it also includes a variety of harassing actions, some of which you might not consider, like emails, phone calls, or texts.

-If you feel that your employer has unfairly targeted you, seek the counsel of a restraining order attorney in San Francisco for advice and advocacy.
+If you feel that your employer has unfairly targeted you, seek the counsel of a skillful legal representative for advice and advocacy.

 Temporary Restraining Order San Francisco Process

-A restraining order in San Francisco follows a specific procedure.
+Restraining orders follow specific procedures.
 After the petition and supporting documents are filed, the court will send you a notification of a court hearing where you will be able to defend yourself.
 It is important to know that until that time, you need to keep your distance.

 At the hearing, the petitioner will describe the scenario and why it validates the need for a temporary order.
-Regardless of whether the claims are true or false, you should consult a restraining order attorney in San Francisco to assess your options and represent you at the hearing.
+Regardless of whether the claims are true or false, you should consult a competent attorney to assess your options and represent you at the hearing.